Updated: Sep 22

-Blue was also popular in sculpture of the time, many of the artefacts found with Tutankhamun, including on the tomb itself are adorned with blue.
+Blue was also popular in sculptures of the time, many of the artifacts found with Tutankhamun, including on the tomb itself are adorned with blue.

 The most famous image from this collection is indeed the funeral mask where the headdress and eyeshadow on the king are made from a lapis lazuli paste.